TalalTayyab/Kchat/README.md

 1. Scroll all the way down until you see Developer Duck Free account
 1. Follow through the process to get a free instance of Kafka.

+## Blazor App

+Why use Blazor ?  because it is very easy to create a streaming application using Signal-R We are using a `Blazor Server` hosting model.
+For more information read about it at [ASP.NET Core Blazor hosting models](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0).

+1. Open the `kchat.sln` solution in visual studio.
+This will open the kchat.UI project that contains the blazor app.
+1. To run - open a command prompt and browse to `\kchat.UI\` folder, and run `dotnet watch run`
+1. This will launch the application and also refresh the app if you make any changes - pretty cool